TotallyInformation/node-red-contrib-uibuilder/docs/front-end-library.md

   * `httpNodeRoot` - normally empty unless you have changed it in `settings.js`
   * "/uibuilder/vendor/socket.io"

-  While uibuilderfe does its best to work out the ioPath (from a cookie first and then the request url), it cannot determing the httpNodeRoot if you are serving your js code from a different server or a different url path on the same server (e.g. when using a build tool dev server).
+  While uibuilderfe does its best to work out the ioPath (from cookies first and then the request url), it cannot always determine the httpNodeRoot.
+Sometimes, if you are serving your js code from a different server or a different url path on the same server (e.g. when using a build tool dev server), it may not be possible.
 It is in these cases that you must specify it manually.
+From v5, this should now rarely be needed.

 * `vueApp` {Object=}  Optional. reference to the VueJS instance